- Photo: Albinfo

 The Weltklasse Zurich is one of the world's premier annual athletics meeting, featuring both track and field events.

 The event dates right back to 1928 and is normally held each August at the Letzigrund stadium in Zurich.
-Over the years it has been promoted by the IAAF (the International Association of Athletics Federations) under a number of guises, previously as the one of the Golden League events and now as part of the IAAF Diamond League.
+Over the years it's been promoted by the IAAF (the International Association of Athletics Federations) under a number of guises, previously as one of the Golden League events and now as part of the IAAF Diamond League.

-The official Weltklasse Diamond League Athletics Zurich site is: www.diamondleague-zurich.com
+The official Weltklasse Diamond League Athletics Zurich site is: zurich.diamondleague.com